seiichisan/HapoItak/README.md

     </c:if>

 ## Example 3
-For example, this reduction expression:
+For example, In the file by which an extension is java, this reduction expression:

     property userId ユーザID